 November through February

 One of the best things about winter in Cleveland is that the festivities don’t stop for the holidays.
-The city’s annual Winterfest lasts from the end of November to the end of February and is jam-packed full of special events, including a tree-lighting ceremony, hot food truck vendors, ice skating, and live entertainment.
+The city’s annual winter festival (formerly WinterFest) lasts from the end of November to the end of February and is jam-packed full of special events, including a tree-lighting ceremony, hot food truck vendors, ice skating, and live entertainment.

 From late November to early January, there are nativity shows to check out, and there’s no shortage of events.
 Visitors to downtown Cleveland can go ice skating at University Circle, experience “The Real Black Friday” at Tower City, take part in the polar plunge, or have a meal in a seasonal igloo.